 \subsection{Bottom-up Text Detection Methods}

-CTPN~\cite{24} is a pioneer work that brings text detection into the deep-learning area, but it simply merges text segments according to a certain threshold and can only deal with horizontal texts.
-SegLink~\cite{3} is designed to detect multi-oriented texts, which aims to connect the centers of two segments with an eight-neighbourhood link prediction.
-Subsequently, as the research focus has changed to curved text, text detection has transitioned from the detection of bounding boxes to the detection of contours.
-TextSnake~\cite{21} is the first work to attempt this transition by using several circles with predictable angles and radius to fit curved texts.
-At this point, both geometric and visual information has been largely considered in curved text detection.
+Typical bottom-up methods divide text into segments and then reason the link between them.
+Following this design structure, CTPN~\cite{24} was a pioneering work that brought text detection into the deep-learning area, but it simply merges text segments according to a certain threshold and could only deal with horizontal texts.
+SegLink~\cite{3} was designed to detect multi-oriented texts, aiming to connect the centers of two segments with an eight-neighbourhood link prediction.
+Subsequently, as the research focus changed to curved text, text detection transitioned from the detection of bounding boxes to the detection of contours.
+TextSnake~\cite{21} was the first work to attempt this transition.
+It used several circles with predictable angles and radius to fit curved texts.
+At this point, both geometric and visual information have largely been considered in curved text detection.

-To further excavate the relationship between text segments, Baek \textit{et al.}~\cite{6} used affinity boxes to describe the neighbouring relation between text segments for further spatial reasoning, but it was insufficient for reasoning the complex relationship between curved texts and reflecting the `charactarness' of texts.
-Later, researchers used GCN to integrate geometric features, visual features, and relational features for link prediction~\cite{11,7,8}.
-These three methods share a similar framework but differ in the size and number of text segments.
-PuzzleNet~\cite{8} used the largest text segments to merge adjacent text segments with angle differences less than $\pi/36$, which was very inflexible in the following segments grouping stage.
-RelaText~\cite{7} generated smaller text segments compared with PuzzleNet, but they were still too large and too sparse to depict the character features of the text.
-The size of the text segments in DRRG~\cite{11} is the smallest, and although it contains more char-level features and is more flexible when grouping, the complexity of its route-finding process increases significantly.
+To further establish the relationship between text segments, Baek \textit{et al.}~\cite{6} used affinity boxes to describe the neighbouring relation between text segments for further spatial reasoning, but it was insufficient for reasoning the complex relationship between curved texts and reflecting the ``characterness'' of texts.
+Later, researchers used GCNs to integrate geometric features, visual features, and relational features for link prediction~\cite{11,7,8}.
+These three methods shared a similar framework but differed in the size and number of text segments.
+PuzzleNet~\cite{8} used the largest text segments to merge adjacent text segments with angle differences less than $\pi/36$, which was inflexible in the following segment grouping stage.
+RelaText~\cite{7} generated smaller text segments than PuzzleNet, but they were still too large and too sparse to depict the ``characterness'' feature of the text.
+The size of the text segments in DRRG~\cite{11} was the smallest, and although it contained more character-level features and was more flexible when grouping, its route-finding process was of significantly higher complexity.
 Thus, there is often a trade-off between the size and number of text segments and the difficulty of the grouping operation, which needs to be further explored.